 XNAT has become the data archiving tool of choice for multiple neuroimaging projects and research labs around the world.
 The following list is not in any way a complete listing of installs, but profiles a few of the highest-profile usages out there.

 Flagship Installation at the Washington University School of Medicine

 CTSAs are funded by the NIH to "translate" the latest scientific research into clinical practice, speeding the time from medical discovery to implementation.

 The Human Connectome Project

 XNAT is the foundation for the internal project management of informatics data, handling petabytes of image data from 1,200 subjects at multiple resolutions (3T, 7T, 10.5T) and scan types (fMRI, MEG, EEG).
-It will also be the backbone of the publicly released ConnectomeDB data set.
+It is also be the backbone of the publicly released ConnectomeDB data sharing platform.

-XNAT is in use in research labs at multiple universities and institutions, including:
+XNAT is in use in neuroscience research labs at multiple universities and institutions, including:

 The Qualitative Imaging Network

 The Quantitative Imaging Network (QIN) is designed to promote research and development of quantitative imaging methods for the measurement of tumor response to therapies in clinical trial settings, with the overall goal of facilitating clinical decision making.
 A number of the QIN sites are using XNAT.